OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

 * Care should be taken to assure that each block of code is being tested.
 One way to do this is to purposefully introduce an error into a block to verify that it is caught.

 * Be wary of including code by line number.
 If the source file is changed, and lines are added or removed, then the included code might not be what was intended.

+* To include a numerical example in a doctest block, use the "# doctest: +ELLIPSIS" directive after a command, coupled with elipses, if you want to match to a specific tolerance.
+For example, this block of text passes:

+    >>> import numpy
+    >>> numpy.pi # doctest: +ELLIPSIS
+    3.14...

 *Running the Tests*
 +++++++++++++++++++